 Seven years after entering the army, now 28 years of age, Clinton reached the rank of Lieutenant Colonel in the 1st Foot Guards.
 In 1760, at age thirty, he became aide-de-camp to Duke Ferdinand of Brunswick.
 He distinguished himself in the Seven Years’ War and was promoted to full colonel two years later.
 He received the command of the 12th Regiment and the following year married twenty year old Harriet Carter in 1767.

 His marriage to Harriet was a happy one.
-The couple would have five children together.
+The couple would have four children together: Harriet, Augusta, William, and Henry – William and Henry would obtain titled service in the military, both achieving Lt.
+General Sir William and Henry Clinton.
 On May 2nd, 1772, now aged 42, Clinton was promoted to major general.
 Within a couple of months, his cousin Henry Pelham-Clinton, the 2nd Duke of Newcastle, helped him gain a seat in Parliament.
-One month later, his wife Harriet died while giving birth to their fifth child.
-Clinton was devastated by the loss and did not take his seat in Parliament.
-He had an unusually strong attachment to Harriet.
-After her death, he seems to have transferred the attachment to her family: her father became a second father to him (his own had died years before); her sisters took charge of his children and brought them up while he was involved in the American Revolution.
+One month later, his wife Harriet died while giving birth to their fifth child who did not survive.
+Clinton had a strong attachment to Harriet and was devastated by the loss.
+He delayed taking his seat in Parliament and instead traveled to the Balkans where he studied the Russian military.
+After her death, he seems to have transferred the attachment he had for Harriet to her family: her father became a second father to him (his own had died years before); her sisters took charge of his children and brought them up while he was involved in the American Revolution.
 He never remarried.
-Clinton’s children by Harriet would remain with his sisters when he returned to England where he raised a family by a mistress, but nothing more is known from this union.
+Clinton’s children by Harriet would remain with his sisters when he returned to England where he raised a family by a mistress, but little is known from this union.

-After his wife died, Clinton traveled to the Balkans to study the Russians, returning to take his seat in Parliament.
+After returning from the Balkans, he took his seat in Parliament.
 In March, 1775, Clinton joined Major Generals William Howe and John Burgoyne on the HMS Cerberus to set sail for Boston to aid Lieutenant General Thomas Gage.
-After one month in port, General Henry Clinton accompanied Major General Howe in the assault on Breeds Hill in the Battle of Bunker Hill.
+After one month in port, General Henry Clinton accompanied Major General Howe in the June 17, 1775 assault on Breeds Hill in the Battle of Bunker Hill.

 Clinton, at forty five years of age, was a good looking man.
 He had a full round face and large eyes set far apart beneath thick black eyebrows.
 He took himself with great seriousness, but on most subjects other than himself, he had a fairly good sense of humor.